bcbeidel/programmers-book-club/building-a-storybrand/main.md

 ### Anecdote: Apple And Story

-Apple started with multi-page tech focused writeup for macs, those ads bombed; simplified to the '[Think Different](https://en.wikipedia.org/wiki/Think_different)' billboard met with success.
+Apple started with multi-page tech focused writeup for macs, those ads bombed; simplified to the '[Think Different](https://en.wikipedia.org/wiki/Think_different)' campaign met with success.

 ### Story in a Nutshell